ulivz/intro-to-vuepress-1.x/README.md

 # Intro to VuePress 1.x

-This is VuePress examples collection, which is for 3th VueConf CN in Shanghai.
+This project contains several VuePress examples, which is for 3th VueConf CN in Shanghai.

 ## Quick Start